Mountain Laurel: Pennsylvania’s State Flower

 Mountain Laurel is Pennsylvania’s state flower and perhaps the most beautiful of native American shrubs.
 These large rhododendron-like leaves remain dark green throughout the year and in late May to mid June they can be seen blossoming throughout Pennsylvania’s forestlands.
 But your best bet is to visit the beautiful Laurel Fields in Clear Creek State Forest, just north of Brookville in Jefferson County.

 The Laurel Fields became a popular attraction when a regional natural gas company purchased the property from farmers in 1929.
-The company allowed the “Flower Power” fields to revert to a dense concentration of mountain laurel.
+The company allowed the Flower POWER fields to revert to a dense concentration of mountain laurel.
 The fields began to have such local significance that the company opened the fields to the public in 1935 and acquired by the state’s Bureau of Forestry in 2006.
 The Laurel Fields welcome your visit Memorial Day through Labor Day.
 However, June is the best time to see the flowers in bloom.

 Festivals and Races